ErinFlyingSkyRocket/DjOpenKB/documentations/LDAP_LDAPS_SETUP.md

 AD domain:              openkb.local
 NetBIOS domain:         OPENKB
-Domain Controller host: WIN-VVCA4BIOSK7.openkb.local Domain Controller IP:   192.168.81.128
+Domain Controller host: WIN-VVCA4BIOSK7.openkb.local Domain Controller IP:   <DOMAIN_CONTROLLER_IP>
 Service account:        svc_djopenkb@openkb.local
 Search base:            DC=openkb,DC=local
 ```

 The service account should be a low-privilege AD account used only for LDAP bind/search.
-It should not be a Domain Admin or Enterprise Admin.
+It should not be a Domain Admin, Enterprise Admin, local administrator, or interactive-login account.

 ---